 Note below how the positive battery tag extends through the gap under where the spring was before going through its PCB hole.
 If your battery is like this and you’re feeling adventurous you could potentially fit a longer, higher capacity battery to give your toothbrush longer running time between recharges.
 This would involve trimming away the plastic between spring and battery and cutting the spring shorter.
 That’s beyond the scope of this guide, however!

 Remove the battery from its holder and compare it to its replacement.
 Please support us with writing these repair guides by buying your replacement battery through our secure online shop here at ToothbrushBattery.com

 This replacement battery is a 42mm long by 17mm diameter 1.2V NiMH with centered tags to match the original FDK battery.
-Your toothbrush might have been fitted with a 49mm long battery in which case choose a 49mm by 17mm replacement battery.
+However, your toothbrush might have been fitted with a 49mm long battery in which case choose a 49mm by 17mm replacement battery.
 All of our batteries are fitted with narrow 3mm width solder tags the same as the original batteries.
 Positive terminals: